9 types of range hoods

 What are different types of range hood ventilation?

 No matter which range hood type you choose, you can most likely find that type with the ventilation you desire as well.
-Choose between ducted (external venting), ductless (air recirculation) or a convertible model that can do either.
+Choose between ducted (external venting), ductless (air recirculation) or a model that can do either.
+Learn how to compare range hoods vs microwaves and their venting benefits.

 Ducted range hood - This type of range hood has outdoor ventilation capabilities and pushes air out of your home through your ductwork.
 If you are interested in a ducted, or vented, hood but your home does not have the proper ductwork, consider consulting a professional for installation.